MuhammedSalie/aws_data_project/README.md

 # Data Engineering Project

-**Data Pipeline on AWS using Terraform** is an implementation of the data pipeline which consumes jobs from csv file and generates a AWS Quicksight dashboard for analysis.
+**Data Pipeline on AWS using Terraform** is an implementation of the data pipeline which consumes jobs from csv file and generates AWS Athena queries using Lambda.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents